 Reporting Service Performance Information

-The Task-Based Group consists of Rachid El Bejjet (Morocco), Sheila Fraser (Canada), and Ken Warren (New Zealand).
+The Task-Based Group consists of Sheila Fraser (Canada), Masud Muzaffar (Pakistan), Ron Salole (Canada), and Ken Warren (New Zealand).

 Objective(s) of project